harryfyjiswalker/GEOL0069_Week4/README.md

 #### 4.2.1 Waveform Alignment

-We then analyse the mean and standard deviation of the different wave form classes, an initial visualisation of which is shown in Figure 3.
+We compute the mean waveform across all echoes in that cluster and the standard deviation at each range bin (a fixed slice of time after the radar pulse was transmitted), visualised in Figure 3.

 <p align="center">
   <img src="/images/UnalignedMeanSd.png" width="60%" alt="Sentinel 3 SRAL Diagram">